 Catholic education in Edmonton has a proud tradition that dates back to before Alberta was a province.
-In August 1888 Edmonton Catholic parents applied to organize a separate school district for their children.
+In August 1888 Edmonton Catholic parents applied to organize a separate school division for their children.
 In October of that same year three sisters from the Faithful Companions of Jesus sailed from France to open a convent and a school in Edmonton.
 They began teaching at the newly formed St. Joachim Catholic School on November 2, 1888.
 That first year the sisters taught 23 students.
 At that time compulsory schooling began at age seven and was complete by the age of 12.

-The Edmonton Catholic School District was built by those who believe in and support Catholic education.
+The Edmonton Catholic School Division was built by those who believe in and support Catholic education.
 They were people of adventure and spirit.
 Today's Catholic students, parents, staff and trustees are also people of adventure and spirit.
 They also believe in a Catholic education that meets academic needs while learning values and morals necessary for a full and productive life.

 People often ask "Why Catholic education?
 Why integrate faith, life and culture with education?"
 The answer is the same today as it was in 1888-to help future citizens discern and develop their God-given talents and reach academic success.
 That is the Catholic way.